AberHu/Knowledge-Distillation-Zoo/README.md

 This repository is a simple reference, mainly focuses on basic knowledge distillation/transfer methods.
 Thus many tricks and variations, such as step-by-step training, iterative training, ensemble of teachers, ensemble of KD methods, data-free, self-distillation, quantization etc. are not considered.
 Hope it is useful for your project or research.

+I will update this repo regularly with new KD methods.
+If there some basic methods I missed, please contact with me.

 ## Lists
   Name | Method | Paper Link | Code Link
   :---- | ----- | :----: | :----: